Is "My Favorite New Movie" My Favorite Movie? Probing the Understanding of Recursive Noun Phrases: Dataset Construction Details

 \subsection{Crowdsourcing Details}

 In the construction of RNPC, we hire college students as crowdworkers for instance creation and label verification.
 Specifically, they are undergraduate and graduate students in an Artificial Intelligence class (CIS 421/521 and MCIT 521 at the University of Pennsylvania), with good English proficiency.
 Both tasks are given as optional extra credit assignments in the class.
+Participation is solely voluntary.
+Before participation, students can preview the tasks, and are given a clear description of how the data will be used at the beginning of the instructions.

-During instance creation, we provide detailed instructions on how to write high-quality examples for each subtask, which can be found in the Supplementary Materials.
+During instance creation, we provide detailed instructions on how to write high-quality examples for each task, which can be found in the Supplementary Materials.
 Annotations are collected via Google Forms.
 With 100 valid instances (equivalent to 2.5-4.75 hours of work, depending on their proficiency), students can earn 1\% in extra credit of the overall course grade.

 During label verification, we host our questions on Amazon Mechanical Turk.
 We design a HIT type for each RNPC task, which is also included in the Supplementary Materials.
 With 600 correctly answered questions (equivalent to 3.5-4 hours of work), students can earn 1\% in extra credit of the overall course grade.
+We calculate the inter-annotator agreement using Krippendorff's alpha.\footnote{\url{https://pypi.org/project/krippendorff}} The agreement is 0.843 for SPTE, 0.575 for MPTE, and 0.933 for EPC.